 Can completion of the MicroMasters credential in Human Rights be used as credit for entry to any other Curtin

 No. The MicroMasters credential in Human Rights is only a pathway to the Curtin Master of Human Rights degree.

 Is there a limit to the number of students accepted into the Master of Human Rights degree via the

-Yes, in addition to the standard entry requirements, there will only be a very limited number of places allocated to students who have completed the MicroMasters credential in Human Rights.
+Yes, in addition to the standard admission criteria, there will only be a very limited number of places allocated to students who have completed the MicroMasters credential in Human Rights.